WoolwichWeb/joomla-on-platformsh/README.md

 This template is maintained by [Woolwich Web Works](https://www.woolwichweb.works).
 We normally work with Drupal, Haskell, and PureScript; so if you need your Joomla! site converted to Drupal, or would like to work with us on other Web projects, [get in touch!](https://www.woolwichweb.works/contact)

-This template is unofficial and not supported by the Joomla! project.
+This template is unofficial and not supported or endorsed by the Joomla! project.

 ## Features